alextts627/azure-sdk-for-python/sdk/maps/azure-maps-route/swagger/README.md

 ## Getting Started

-To build the SDK for Search, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:
+To build the SDK for Route, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:

 > `autorest`